 Transceiver, shovel (not plastic) and probe.
 You can buy all three in a kit, or rent locally.
-Something Like: Black Diamond Recon Avy Set
+Something like: the Black Diamond Recon Avy Set

 ICE AXE (CAN BE RENTED)

 Lightweight ski touring ice axe.
-Something Like: Black Diamond Raven Ultra
+Something like: the Black Diamond Raven Ultra

 BOOT CRAMPONS (CAN BE RENTED)

 Semi-automatic 10 or 12 point crampons.
-Something like Black Diamond Neve Crampons
+Something like: Black Diamond Sabretooth Crampons

 HARNESS (CAN BE RENTED)